NBISweden/Rcourse/vt17/exercise/LoadData.md

 Check that your newly created objects contain the correct information and have been saved as you have intended eg. each entry of the vector or the list should contain a single word.
-Once your convinced that you have a sound word vector and list.
+Once your convinced that you have a sound word vector and list answer the questions below.

 1. Identify the longest word in your vector.
 	<details>